jayunit100/tanzu-install-annotated/docs/cni.md

 ## What about windows nodes

+For windows nodes, you can run a host-process container you need to make sure that
+- IPIP is disabled, VXlan:Always
+- bird checks are disabled (delete the liveness and readiness related calico probes).
+You can use
+- HNS is created (this can be done by manually running this script https://gist.githubusercontent.com/jayunit100/c7b2e69110bc16af69048be1f065e555/raw/f61133f70dcfbbf02defbe8635ca4c4eaa72e6e6/gistfile1.txt which works on TKG nodes to create an HNS Network -- it will fail but thats ok) ....

 You can setup windows on calico as a **host process container** which is super easy:

 ```